KipCrossing/geotiff/README.md

 A noGDAL tool for reading and writing geotiff files

+WARNING this package is under development and some features are unstable.
+Use with caution.

 ### What is noGDAL?

 **[noGDAL](https://kipcrossing.github.io/2021-01-03-noGDAL/)** is a philosophy for developing geospatial programs in python without using GDAL.